Ofqual is killing off contemporary foreign language schooling

 Stefanie Burkert-Burrows College lecturer in German, New College and Oriel College, Oxford

-Prof Daron Burrows Professor of medieval French, University of Oxford
+Prof Daron Burrows Professor of Medieval French, University of Oxford

-Dr. Aude Campmas Lecturer in French research, University of Southampton
+Dr. Aude Campmas Lecturer in French Research, University of Southampton

 Fatima Cande Teaching fellow in Portuguese language, University of Southampton